If you work in public relations, you must use data to inform your PR strategy.

 A smart and strategic PR strategy will start with a media coverage analysis.
 This analysis will help define which media outlets should be prioritized to gain exposure based on the volume of coverage about an industry, topic, or narrative on various media channels.
 You could also cross-reference reader engagement at the media outlet level to understand whether those stories resonate with the target audience.
 Finally, you can layer on the reach of each media publication to better understand potential impressions.

-Data in this context can also uncover the top journalists writing about various topics and include their specific volume of coverage, engagement on their articles, and reach of their personal social media profiles.
+Data in this context can also uncover the top journalists writing about various topics, including their specific volume of coverage, engagement on their articles, and reach of their personal social media profiles.

 Lastly, you can use data to uncover hidden narratives from an extensive data set of media publications or just one media outlet.
-By using text analytics or network analysis, you can understand the context of stories and specific coverage.
+With text or network analysis, you can understand the context of stories and specific coverage.

 For example, if you are researching which media publications are writing about cloud security, an analysis like this can uncover the actual “cloud security” topics that are being written about the most (e.g., scale cloud, cloud migration, AI, firewall).
 This media intelligence can help shape a PR strategy, brand messaging, and even pitch emails.